andyjiang3/chinese-chess/README.md

     The Player class interacts with the Timer class to get all necessary information about the player's time elapsed during each turn.
     Then, it formats it in mm:ss format using SimpleDateFormat and make it accessible for the TurnTimerPanel to get.

-    The TurnTimerPanel is a GidLayout (2x1) of two timer panel (one for each player).
-Inside each timer panel, there is a number panel which includes the time label centered
+    The TurnTimerPanel is a GridLayout (2x1) of two timer panel (one for each player).
+Inside each timer panel, there is a number panel, centered inside timer panel using BorderLayout, which includes the time label.
+The time label is inside a panel to create extra space between the number and border.

+    In order for the two timer panel to update the time left for each player, threading must be used.
+Without threads, when updating the label inside a while loop, the game does not function until while loop is exited.
+Thus, the time labels must be updated asynchronously with the game.
+Players' timer is stopped when their turn is over and started again when their turn start.
+Thus, the updating of each label is started and stopped, to create a animation of switching.
+However, dead threads can not be restarted, thus a new thread is created each time the label is suppose to update.